-Buying a car can be stressful, so it’s important to head to the dealership prepared to ask the right questions.
+Buying a car can be stressful, so it's important to be prepared when you visit the dealership.
+To make smart money moves if you own a car or are looking to buy your first vehicle, you need to ask the right questions.

-Fail to prepare, and it’s all too easy to end up asking the wrong questions.
-That could result in failing to get the car you want or ending up paying a price that jeopardizes your financial fitness.
+Fail to prepare, and it's all too easy to end up asking the wrong questions.
+This could prevent you from lowering your car costs or even stop you from getting the car you want.

 Before you head to your local dealership to look for a new or used vehicle, here are some questions you should drop from your list and what you should ask instead.